Jayesh-Asrani/actually-useful-ai-learning-lab/README.md

 | 7 | [AI Observability — observe the agentic app](./Lab/07-ai-observability.md) | 20 min | Conversations, agents, token cost, evals for the shopping agents |
 | 8 | [Challenge: actually useful prompts](./Lab/08-assistant-challenge.md) | 15 min | Your best on-call prompts, shared with the room |

-Facilitators: see [`facilitator-guide.md`](./facilitator-guide.md) for the run-of-show, talk track, and k6 failure-injection cues.

 ## The capabilities you'll touch